Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Object Detectors

 \section{Object Detectors}

-State-of-the-art object detection models can be broadly categorized into two types: one-stage detectors (e.g., SSD~\cite{liu2016ssd}, YOLO~\cite{redmon2016you,redmon2017yolo9000,redmon2018yolov3}) and two-stage detectors (e.g., Mask R-CNN~\cite{he2017mask}, Faster R-CNN~\cite{ren2015faster}).
+State-of-the-art object detection models can be broadly categorized into two types: one-stage detectors (\eg, SSD~\cite{liu2016ssd}, YOLO~\cite{redmon2016you,redmon2017yolo9000,redmon2018yolov3}) and two-stage detectors (\eg, Mask R-CNN~\cite{he2017mask}, Faster R-CNN~\cite{ren2015faster}).
 Two-stage detectors use a region proposal network to locate potential bounding boxes in the first stage; these boxes are used for classification of the bounding box content in the second stage.
-One-stage detectors simultaneously generate bounding boxes and predict their class label.
+In contrast, one-stage detectors simultaneously generate bounding boxes and predict their class labels.